solenya-group/solenya/README.md

 The `this` variable's binding is not as straightforward as in object oriented languages like C# and Java.
 There's a great article about [this here](https://github.com/Microsoft/TypeScript/wiki/'this'-in-TypeScript).

-Within pickle components, follow the pattern you see in this documentation, which has two rules:
+Within solenya components, follow the pattern you see in this documentation, which has two rules:

 Always wrap a method that's used as a callback in a closure, otherwise `this` might be lost before it's bound.